MoustafaShaaban/moustafashaaban.github.io/docs/tutorials/Django/Django-and-Folium/Django-and-Folium.md

 In this tutorial we will learn how to visualize data from Django database into an interactive web map using [Folium](https://python-visualization.github.io/folium/).

+You can find the source code of this tutorial on my Github account [here](https://github.com/MoustafaShaaban/Django-and-Folium-Tutorial/tree/main)

 # Table of contents

 1. [Setting up the project](#project-setup)